getzola/zola/docs/content/documentation/themes/installing-and-using-themes.md

 static/js/site.js -> replace themes/simple-blog/static/js/site.js
 ```

-You can also choose to only parts of a page if a theme define some blocks by extending it.
+You can also choose to only override parts of a page if a theme define some blocks by extending it.
 If we wanted
 to only change a single block from the `post.html` page in the example above, we could do the following:

 ```